 - Jestico + Whiles

 Our graduates have also followed careers in professions related to design, graphics and visualisation.

 Help finding a job

-Kent School of Architecture has links to professional practices and this network is very useful to students when looking for work in an architectural practice.
+Kent School of Architecture and Planning has links to professional practices and this network is very useful to students when looking for work in an architectural practice.
 You are encouraged to network at our events, and we run special sessions to help you with writing your CV.

 The University also has a friendly Careers and Employability Service, which can give you advice on how to: